vaelen/assembly/arm/util/README.md

 ================================

 This folder contains various utility methods written in ARM assembly language.

-It doesn't require linking against any other code to function properly.
-It does not use the standard C library.
+They don't need to be linked against any other code, including libstdc.

 Sorting Algorithms:
 - Radix Sort